 - Better anticipation of demand,

-- Optimization of resources,
+- Optimize resources,

-- Control of costs,
+- Control costs,

-- Improved product availability.
+- Improve product availability.

-Ultimately, it is not just a short-term solution but a key approach for the future of the supply chain.
-It paves the way for a more agile, efficient, and resilient logistics chain, ready to meet upcoming challenges.
+Ultimately, this is not just a short-term solution, but a key step for the future of the supply chain.
+It paves the way for a more agile, efficient and resilient supply chain, ready to meet the challenges of the future.